-(1) Includes effect of exchange rates changes on cash and cash equivalents.
+(1) Includes effect of exchange rates changes and the reclassification of assets held for sale on cash and cash equivalents.

-Cash Flows for the Years Ended December 31, 2013, 2012 and 2011.
+Cash Flows for the Years Ended December 31, 2014, 2013 and 2012.

 Operating Activities:

 We typically generate operating cash inflows from premiums collected from our insurance products and income received from our investments while outflows consist of policy acquisition costs, benefits paid, and operating expenses.
 These net cash flows are then invested to support the obligations of our insurance products and required capital supporting these products.
 Our cash flows from operating activities are affected by the timing of premiums, fees, and investment income received and expenses paid.